 As Third District Supervisor, he secured Orange County’s first year-round, supportive housing shelter for the homeless, established an Ethics Commission, gained passage of pension reform measures, and strengthened public safety oversight by expanding the Office of Independent Review.

-Spitzer earned his Bachelor’s degree from UCLA (1982), a Master’s degree in Public Policy from UC Berkeley (1989), and a Law Degree from UC Hastings School of Law (1989).
-While at Hastings, Spitzer was awarded the George Moscone Fellowship, for the law student dedicating his career to public service.
+Spitzer earned his Bachelor’s degree from UCLA (1982), a Master’s degree in Public Policy from UC Berkeley (1989), and a Law Degree from UC Law San Francisco (1989).
+While at UC Law San Francisco, Spitzer was awarded the George Moscone Fellowship, for the law student dedicating his career to public service.

 Spitzer is a former high school teacher and reserve police officer assigned to DUI enforcement and patrol duties.
 He is a doting father of a son and daughter and a dedicated husband to Judge Jamie Spitzer, Presiding Judge of the Workers’ Compensation Appeals Board.